trovoes18/Samba-Lab/Samba Lab/Samba_configurations.md

 # Samba Lab

 ## Appliances
+To be able to go through this lab guide you need to download the latest Docker Images to your GNS3 environments by going to *Edit* -> *Preferences* -> *Docker Containers* -> *New* then add the `tiagodelgado/samba:1.0` and `tiagodelgado/samba-attacker:2.0` Docker Images.

 - DC (tiagodelgado/samba:1.0)
 - DM (tiagodelgado/samba:1.0)
 - Attacker (tiagodelgado/samba-attacker:2.0)
 - NAT
 - Switch

+After connecting the appliances you  are ready to start the lab configurations.

 ## Domain Controller
 1. Set the IP address through the `Edit config` file.
 [192.168.122.10]